This qualification is part of the Lower fees, local skills program where you'll pay only half of the standard course fees.

 - Strong communication, consultation, problem solving and negotiation skills

-Online is a little different to on-campus study as you do not have face to face contact with your lecturers and you do not engage directly with fellow students during every-day class activities.
-If on-campus study is not your preference, then online study is a great option.
-Rest assured you will be supported by your online lecturers.
+Online study is a little different to on-campus study as you do not have face to face contact with your lecturers and classmates.
+Instead you will access your course content through the Blackboard Learning Management platform.
+Your learning will be supported by videoconference sessions ( using Collaborate) with your lecturer and fellow students.

-This qualification is delivered in two stages over two semesters of study.
-During each stage, attendance on campus and online for practical demonstrations will be required.
-You will only need to enrol and pay for one stage at a time.
+This course is delivered in two stages over two semesters of study, taking 12 months in total to complete.
+You enrol and pay for one stage at a time.

 To enquire or enrol please fill out the Course Enquiry Form